 Winter snow boots and shoes came in other styles, too, such as tall lace ups, western or ankle high booties.
 Lower priced boots replaced fur lining with quilting, shearling, faux shearling, or fleece.

 There are, of course, other styles of 1950s shoes not mentioned here.
 Sport shoes like Keds or Plimsolls remained popular from the 1930s onward.
-Various boots for work or winter fashions were necessary shoes and one that deserves a future article on their own.
+Various boots for work or sport fashions are deserving of a future article on their own.
 Same for house slippers, sexy or practical, they were a part of every woman’s wardrobe yet are not discussed in fashion history books very often.

 If you don’t see a shoe style you want to know more about, leave a comment below and I will add in to the next 1950s Shoe Styles: Part Two article.

 History Women’s Socks – 1920s to 1960s styles, colors and trends

 Many modern shoes have their roots in 1950s styles.
 A keen eye can find them almost anywhere.
 Here are some great choices to get you rocking back to the 1950s: